-A “move-away” case, also known as a “removal” case, involves a situation where one parent desires to move out of the city or state that they live in with their child, leaving the other parent behind.
+A “move-away” child custody case, also known as a “removal” case, involves a situation where one parent desires to move out of the city or state that they live in with their child, leaving the other parent behind.
 In all such cases, a court order approving the move must be granted before the moving parent can relocate, unless the parent left behind provides written permission.

 Move-away and removal cases are notoriously difficult to win no matter the circumstances.
 Out of all cases that are heard by family law judges, these cases are the most difficult because the judge is forced to make a decision that separates a child from one parent.